In this article, we provide a comprehensive review comparing EE & BT Mobile. Read on below to get Half Cooked’s full breakdown.

 EE offers a 10% discount and also an extra 1GB data for each additional plan added under the same account.
 The main account is given full control, including moving the spare data between additional plans.

 To activate EE’s Family Account you need at least two eligible plans under the same bill payer.
-You can control all the additional plans via the ‘My EE’ App or on EE’s website.
+You can control all the additional sim only family deals via the ‘My EE’ App or on EE’s website.

 There are over five million BT Wi-Fi hotspots available to BT Mobile customers across the UK.
 The best part is they are free for all BT customers, no exceptions.
 BT Wi-Fi’s free hotspots can be found around shopping centres, train stations, cafes, restaurants and other popular places.